ALA Energy Ferndale Terminal

 Did you know?

-We supply LPG to local distributors who provide heating for approximately half of the homes on the Lummi Reservation and all of the homes on Lummi Island.
+We supply propane to local distributors who provide heating for approximately half of the homes on the Lummi Reservation and all the homes on Lummi Island.

 Our employees